JouleCai/geospacelab/README.md

 The package was tested with the anaconda distribution and with **PYTHON>=3.7** under **Ubuntu 20.04** and **MacOS Big Sur**.

 With Anaconda, it may be easier to install some required dependencies listed below, e.g., cartopy, using the _conda_ command.

-It's also recommended to install the package and dependencies in a virtual environment with anaconda.
-To create a virtual environment, use:
+It's also recommended installing the package and dependencies in a virtual environment with anaconda.

+After [installing the anaconda distribution](https://docs.anaconda.com/anaconda/install/index.html), a virtual environment can be created by the code below in the terminal:

 ```shell
 conda create --name [YOUR_ENV_NAME] python=3.8 spyder